vlemoine/shadesof.blue/content/about.md

 ## Hues tracked

-This site mostly tracks the hues 170 - 240.
+The "blue" boundary this site tracks are hues 170 - 250.

 The key word is "mostly", because there are expections with some named "blue" colors that lean green, or warmer blues (or indigo!) that still looks like blue, but has a hue value of over 240.

-Blues that are deemed outside the bounds are marked with a rainbow icon.
+Blues that are outside the boundary are marked with a rainbow icon.

+### Hue breakdown

+Cyan is hue 180.
+The cyan range is <= 195

+Azure is hue 210.
+The azure range is 196-225

+Blue is hue 240 The blue range is >= 226